Athletics at the 1972 Summer Olympics – Men's 200 metres

 The men's 200 metres was an event at the 1972 Summer Olympics in Munich.
 The competition was held on 3–4 September.
 There were 57 competitors from 42 nations.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Valeriy Borzov of the Soviet Union, the nation's first medal in the event.
+The event was won by 0.19 seconds by Valeriy Borzov of the Soviet Union, the nation's first medal in the event.
 Larry Black took silver, extending the United States' podium streak in the men's 200 metres to nine Games.
 Italy earned its first medal in the event since 1960 with Pietro Mennea's bronze.

 Background

 This was the 16th appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 One of the eight finalists from the 1968 Games returned: fourth-place finisher (and 1964 bronze medalist) Edwin Roberts of Trinidad and Tobago.
 Larry Black was the top American and one of the favorites, along with 1971 Pan American Games winner Don Quarrie of Jamaica.
 European champion Valeriy Borzov of the Soviet Union was also a contender.

 Chad, the Republic of the Congo, East Germany, Lesotho, Malawi, Saudi Arabia, and Suriname each made their debut in the event.
 The United States made its 16th appearance, the only nation to have competed at each edition of the men's 200 metres to date.